xyonox/file-organizer/README.md

 By default, the application reads files directly inside the selected directory and matches their file extensions against the `organizedFolders` list.
 With the `-r` flag, it also scans nested subdirectories.
-Files found recursively are moved into the category folders in the selected directory.
+Files found recursively are moved into the category folders in the output directory.
+The input directory is used as the output directory unless `-o` is provided.

 Configured category folders are not scanned again, and macOS application bundles whose names end in `.app` are skipped because they are directories containing an